lighthouse-web3/gitbook/filecoin-virtual-machine/fvm-contract-overview.md

 ---
 description: >-
-  A concise guide detailing the functionalities and methods within the FVM Contract on the Calibration Testnet.
+  A concise guide detailing the functionalities and methods within the RaaS service smart contract on the Calibration Testnet.
 ---

-# FVM Contract Overview
+# RaaS Service Overview

 ## Self-hosted and Aggregator-Hosted RaaS Interfaces